Limitations & Best Practices for Notion Databases: Optimize Usage for Projects

 - Aggregate data summaries and calculations

-- Maintain a cohesive and efficient database setup
+- Maintain a cohesive and efficient database ecosystem

 3. Utilize Inline and Database-level Filters

-Even with basic filtering tools, you can effectively sort and narrow down your data:
+Even with the basic filtering tools offered by Notion, you can effectively sort and narrow down your data:

-- Use inline filters to view subsets of your information quickly.
+- Use inline filters to quickly view subsets of your information.

 - Combine database-level filters with sorting and grouping to achieve detailed data presentations.

-These techniques can simplify your workflow and enhance data retrieval, even if Notion’s filtering options are not as advanced as those in specialized tools.
+These techniques simplify your workflow and enhance data retrieval—even if Notion’s filtering options aren’t as advanced as those in specialized applications.

 4. Optimize Your Database Views

-Given the view limit, it is important to keep your views streamlined:
+Given the view limit, it’s important to keep your views streamlined so that you can manage your data efficiently:

-- Consolidate similar views by using multiple filters or sorting criteria within one view.
+- Consolidate similar views by using multiple filters or sorting criteria within a single view.

 This strategy helps you stay within the view limit while still effectively managing and displaying your data.